 You will need one of the different types of policies to protect your home but I’m not going to cover all of them.
 I’m gonna cover the six big ones that you will see most commonly.
-And you need to be aware that there are some things that are in some of those policies that are not going to cover you adequately.
-Some of the others may give you all the different coverages that you need and a bundle, that’s really going to be less expensive, even though it gives you broader coverage or even more coverage.
+You need to be aware that there are some things that are in some of those policies that are not going to cover you adequately.
+Some of the others may give you all the different coverages that you need and a bundle.
+That’s really going to be less expensive, even though it gives you broader coverage or even more coverage.

 In this post, we’ll discuss the difference between homeowners’ and dwelling policies.
 After watching this, you’ll be well-informed about what you need to make sure your home is properly protected.

 I’m gonna start off by talking about the worst one.
 When I say the worst, I don’t mean like it’s always terrible.
 It is the least amount of coverage that you can buy.
 Depending on your situation, you may have to go with this and that’s going to be called a dwelling 1 or DP 1.
 Sometimes they refer to it as that, but they’ll either call it a dwelling policy and it’s the first form.
 It’s the minimum amount of coverage that you can get.
 It’s a perils-based policy, meaning that there’s only a short list of things that it will give you coverage for.

 Different policies have this thing called perils.
 That “perils list” is all the things that it will give you coverage for, meaning that if you have a claim, it has to fit inside that list of perils, for you to be covered by that policy.
 So dwelling 1 or DP 1, sometimes it’s called DWG 1, has got the shortest list of perils.
 Typically, you’ll have to get this if you have like a policy that’s either on a home that’s either vacant, got remodeling, that’s being done to it, or also that may be just there some upkeep that needs to be done.
 So, it’s not the absolute worst, but it is not the preferred policy at all for you.

 Dwelling 2 or DP 2